Assistive Technology

 Choose high-quality programming that can help your child develop their vision or practice a skill.
 Look for app developers that are supported by a medical or educational cause.

-• Little Bear Sees is an organization to raise awareness around the early diagnosis of Cortical Visual Impairment.
+- Little Bear Sees is an organization to raise awareness around the early diagnosis of Cortical Visual Impairment.
 Some app developers target a population, such as Ballyland, a game designed for children who are blind or visually impaired to practice essential digital skills.

-• Flip-Over FACES is among the free apps designed by American Printing House (APH), a leader in accessibility.
+- Flip-Over FACES is among the free apps designed by American Printing House (APH), a leader in accessibility.
 Students with low vision including additional disabilities, such as autism and language delays, may also benefit from this app.
 “Babies are hardwired to recognize faces, which helps them connect with their caregiver early on,” says Michael Frank, a brain and cognitive sciences researcher at the Massachusetts Institute of Technology.
 This is the foundation behind TreeBetty llc’s Infant Faces; an app that uses color and movement to give babies a unique way to practice looking at the human face.
 A face is often low contrast and expressions are subtle and quick-moving.
-This app pairs the image with a simple sound as well as an important message for parents, aa notice at the bottom reads… “Because we care! this app does not feature in-app purchases or links to social media.”
+This app pairs the image with a simple sound as well as an important message for parents, as a notice at the bottom reads… “Because we care! this app does not feature in-app purchases or links to social media.”
 This app is safer for our children, without ads the visual clutter is reduced along with the risk of exposure to unwanted ads.

 Find the best placement of the device so your child can see or reach!
 Looking, or using your vision is often hard work for our babies!
 Find a good position where they can see and reach comfortably.
 We look to our local organization and partner, Tech For Tykes, for these Tech Tips.